Troopy Build Series: LandCruiser 78-Series Overlander

 70-Series Landcruiser Waiting Time

 2.5 years later… If you can remember back to the pandemic, the world went crazy.
 Here in Melbourne (Australia), we had 6 lockdowns, yes you read that right!
-During that time the supply chain also went crazy we ordered our Troopy in 2021 and had to wait almost 2.5 years to get the keys.
-We eventually took delivery in October 2023, after many broken promises from Toyota (Brighton).
+During that time, the supply chain also went crazy.
+We ordered our Troopy in 2021 and had to wait almost 2.5 years to get the keys.
+We eventually took delivery in October 2023 after many broken promises from Toyota (Brighton).

 Why a 70-Series Troopy?